-Conclusion: Therefore, others ought not to be violated.
+Conclusion: Therefore, the caring of others ought not to be violated.

-We know the major premise to be true through self-reflection, in which the nature of caring, and the ought implicit in it, is revealed to us.
+We know the major premise to be true through self-reflection.
 We know the minor premise to be true to the extent that we are not solipsists.
 Hence, we know the conclusion to be true.